How to Choose a Camera Rental House in Toronto

 • Ask what happens if a sub-rented body cancels last minute

-• Look for shops that publish a fixed pickup address, not just a service area
+• Look for shops that publish a fixed pickup address, not a vague service area

 If the rental house cannot show you the body sitting on a shelf, you are renting from a middleman.